adobe-type-tools/afdko/docs/CommandLineHowTo.md

 Some commands produce a lot of text output, so much that it would be more convenient to look at the output in a text editor with good search functions.
 To send the output of a command to a file, add a greater-than sign (`>`) followed by a file path, to the command line.
 For example:
 ```
-psautohint -a MyFont.pfa
+otfautohint -a MyFont.pfa
 ```
 is likely to produce several hundred lines of output.
 To browse this more easily, enter:
 ```
-psautohint -a MyFont.pfa > MyFont_autohint.txt
+otfautohint -a MyFont.pfa > MyFont_autohint.txt
 ```
-This will “re-direct” the output of the psautohint command into the file `MyFont_autohint.txt`.
+This will “re-direct” the output of the otfautohint command into the file `MyFont_autohint.txt`.
 You can then open this file in your favorite text editor, and search for interesting notes.

 ## **Favorite AFDKO (Adobe® Font Development Kit for OpenType®) commands**